Pickup truck: Uses

-Equipping pickup trucks with camper shells provides a small living space for camping.
-Slide-in truck campers, though, give a pickup truck the amenities of a small motorhome, but still allow the operator the option of removal and independent use of the vehicle.
+Equipping pickup trucks with a camper shell provides a small space for camping.
+Slide-in truck campers can offer a pickup truck the amenities of a small motorhome, but still allow the operator the option of removal and independent use of the vehicle.

-Modified pickups can be used as improvised, unarmoured combat vehicles called technicals.
+Modified pickups can be used as improvised, unarmored combat vehicles called a technical.

 Pickup trucks are used to carry passengers in parts of Africa and Southeast Asia.
 In Thailand, most songthaews are converted pickup trucks and flatbed trucks.
 In Haiti, tap taps are also converted pickup trucks.